|write a review of this game|

 I have rarely seen such flawlessly executed scripted events as here, and most certainly never in a 2D platform game.
 I don't think anyone who played this game will ever forget that moment when a giant monster erupts from below and begins chasing the protagonist.
 There is no other solution but frantically run to the door, jumping over wraiths (no time to kill them!) and trying not to fall into the water; finally, you reach the door, open it, enter a new area with relief and... the monster follows you!
 Unlike many of its exceedingly dumb counterparts, it could actually go through an opening and continue scaring the hero (and the player) beyond the door.

 That's the kind of a game Rondo of Blood is: it doesn't have a great story (there really isn't much of a plot here), but it tells countless stories that are simply experienced by the players through the medium of gameplay.
 Even without the awesome scripted events, the atmospheric tension in this game is incredible.
 The levels are gorgeous and quite varied for what could have just been a monotonous vampire castle: think of the ghost ship level, for example.
 Most of the enemies are beautifully drawn, superbly animated, and appropriately intimidating; I was genuinely scared of the fearsome skeleton warriors (remember those who poke at you with their long spears from upper platforms?), and don't even get me started on those creepy little leaping fellows.
-There is a good balance between platforming and taking out those enemies, providing a challenge that was just right for me.
-It's just hard enough to make it through the stage with your health more or less intact to face the boss.
+There is a good balance between platforming and taking out those enemies, providing plenty of challenge.

-I found the game just challenging enough, but somewhat short.
+The difficulty level might be just my own problem.
+I'm not good with reflex-based gameplay, and there were plenty of moments in this game that made me want to pull my hair out - such as the abundance of suddenly leaping enemies that love pushing me from platform edges into instant death, and one particularly infuriating stage with a crumbling bridge towards the end of the game.
+So I liberally used save states on an emulator, and I don't feel like apologizing for that, because I enjoyed the game much more that way.
+For those who can breeze through such challenges the game may seem somewhat short.
 I don't like it when games drag indefinitely, but here I felt that the game could have continued for a couple of more (and perhaps larger) levels.
 This flaw, however, is countered by the alternate paths that lead to other stages, and the possibility to play as a different character.